Things To Do

 The Oklahoma City National Memorial and Museum was created to honor those who were killed, those who survived and those changed forever by the 1995 bombing of the Alfred P. Murrah Federal Building in Oklahoma City.
 The memorial and the museum are dedicated to educating visitors about the impact of violence, informing about events surrounding the bombing, and inspiring hope and healing through lessons learned by those affected.

-A free Junior Ranger Program is available by contacting a park ranger on the memorial grounds, calling (405) 609-8855, or by downloading a Junior Ranger booklet.
+A free Junior Ranger Program is available by contacting a park ranger on the Outdoor Symbolic Memorial grounds, calling (405) 609-8859, or by downloading a Junior Ranger booklet.

 Did You Know?